victorv/defichain-trader-installer/README.md

 ```

 It is up to you to decide if you want to trust the key or read the WARNING every time.
-Either way you should be able to decrypt defid.tar.gz.gpg file.
+You should be able to decrypt defid.tar.gz.gpg either way.

 5. Now you can extract the compressed installer files with:
 ```shell